Akira

 17.

 L.-C. Chen and A. Sakai.
-Critical two-point functions for long-range
+Critical two-point function for

 18.